Frequently asked questions

 Open source denotes a software or a hardware for which the original source code and design are made freely available and may be redistributed and modified.
 Embedded system is a computer dedicated to performing a dedicated task.
 An example of an open-source embedded system is Arduino.
 You can find out more about Arduino from this link.

-You can purchase from Chumbaka by contacting your state secretariat for the Arduino sets that come with Learning Manuals and a comprehensive set of components (read brochure here).
+You can purchase directly from Chumbaka by contacting your state secretariat for Arduino Sets with Learning Manuals and a comprehensive set of components (read brochure here).

 You can purchase components from our partner’s online store at www.cytron.io.
 Remember to register for a student account to get free nationwide delivery.